AtomGraph/Core/README.md

 --------

 What about the machine-readable Web 2.0?
 Sure, we have HTTP and REST, JSON and XML -- they make up the majority of modern APIs.
 Does that mean that any Web 2.0 API can talk to any other API?
-Sadly, the answer is _no_ (and if you've read this far, you probably already know it.)
+Sadly, the answer is _no_.
 The APIs use different data models and serialization formats, and even if they use the same ones, the data cannot be directly mapped from one domain model to the other.

 As a result, you cannot have your faiblog entries reposted on Twitter or vica versa, unless there is a built-in connector or 3rd party software that integrates this specific pair of services.
 If you run your own site or